icloud-photos-downloader/icloud_photos_downloader/README.md

 ### Motivation

-* I wanted to download a copy of all my photos onto my Linux PC, and keep them up-to-date.
+* I use the Photos app on my MacBook, set to "Optimize Mac Storage".
+It stores full-resolution images in iCloud, and only stores thumbnails on my computer until they are requested.
-* This would be pretty easy to set up in the Apple ecosystem (e.g. Mac Mini or Apple TV), but I have a Linux PC running Plex Media Server.
+* I wanted to download a copy of all my photos onto my Linux PC.
+I also want to keep them updated.
-* I want to download the "medium" size of photos whenever possible.
-They're big enough for slideshows, but still save some space.
+* I only want to download the "medium" size of photos whenever possible.
+They save some space while still being big enough for slideshows.
 If "medium" is not available, then fall back to downloading the original size.

 ### Installation